-- 2 Requirements Before setting up a Multi-user Network in
+- 1 Requirements Before Setting up a Multi-user Network

-- 3 Basic Steps to Set-up the Multi-User Network in QuickBooks
+- 2 How to Set-up Multi-User Network in QuickBooks

-The requirements for setting up a multi-user network in QuickBooks desktop are provided below:
+The requirements for set-up multi-user network in QuickBooks Desktop are provided below:

 - Admin account for windows